IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 Alright, report is good.
 Liked the survey data.
 Noted the absence of the final presentation on the top of the file.
 Please add that.
 Overall, 5 the week!
 And good luck with the project and the final presentation!

-Your team is doing wonders and I am sincerely wish you success!
+Your team is doing wonders and I am sincerely wishing you success!
 If you'll need any support even after project - do not hesitate to contact me.
 Cheers, Rustam
 {{< /hint >}}